-But Keillor was more effective as a writer-performer, a cross between a poet and a playwright, rather than a writer of prose.
+But Keillor was more effective as a writer-performer, a cross between a poet and a playwright.
 A poet’s works can be read silently or out loud, but Keillor’s words are to be performed.
 Of course there’s overlap between poets and singers, and maybe the best bridge between the two are rappers, where the music is subordinated to and only in support of the lyrics.
 Indeed, long before Eminem or Vanilla Ice, or really before any others, Keillor was the first white rapper, maybe the first rapper.
-And given both his temperament and his voice, radio was his medium.
+And given both his temperament, talent, and his voice, radio was his best medium.

-I listened to “A Prairie Home Companion” either when I lived alone or was back East visiting my family.
-None of the women I lived with liked the show.
-Like a good story, the Saturday night radio show created another world one could escape into: the guest musicians, the skits, Cafe Buerf, Raw Bits and Powder Milk Biscuits, the reading of letters, the Lake Woebegone monologue.
-The quality varied, of course, but no artist over so long a stretch can consistently produce top material.
-The radio play that best stands out is when the rapture comes2The event forever awaited by ...continue: Keillor comes across a child who is distraught because the child can’t find his parents.
-Keillor, wondering if the child has been left behind (a nice dig at the book series but the same name), makes a series of phone calls to investigate.
+I tried to listen to “A Prairie Home Companion” whenever I could, whether I was living with a significant other or back East visiting my family.
+None of the women I lived with liked the show, but that didn’t bother me; after all, I’d watch their shows.
+The Saturday night radio show created another world one could escape into: the guest musicians, the skits, Cafe Buerf, Raw Bits and Powder Milk Biscuits, the reading of letters, the Lake Woebegone monologue.
+The quality varied, of course, because no artist over so long a stretch can consistently produce top material.
+The radio play that best stands out is when the rapture comes2The event forever awaited by … Continue reading: Keillor comes across a child who is distraught because the child can’t find his parents.
+Keillor, wondering if the child has been left behind (a nice dig at the book series by the same name), makes a series of phone calls to investigate.
 After calling George Bush, Billy Graham, and the pope – all of whom answer the phone and aren’t aware of what’s going on – Keillor calls the Unitarians, but no one answers the call because they aren’t there anymore.

 Bay Area mornings, probably somewhere on the dreary highway 101, mid-peninsula, driving to work I’d catch Garrison Keillor reading a bit of poetry for the “Writer’s Almanac” – a welcome, civilized respite, you felt like it was a good use of the airwaves.
 His deep voice summarized a few events of that happened on this particular day in some past year: November 14th was the birthday of Claude Monet or June 15th the birthday of Kobayashi Issa.
 After a bit of history, Keillor might read a poem by Slyvia Plath, Billy Collins, Emily Dickinson, or maybe this by Rolf Jacobsen: